-• What to Do After a Potential HIPAA Violation
+What to Do After a Potential HIPAA Violation

-We tend to worry the most about HIPAA violations that result from bad actors.
-A hacker gets into your computer and downloads the data.
-A thief steals your cell phone, which has unsecured protected health information about clients stored on it.
-A disgruntled staff person decides to CC all of your current clients on an email.
+For example, a hacker may get into your computer and download the data.
+Or a thief might steal your cell phone, which has unsecured protected health information about clients stored on it.
+Perhaps even a disgruntled staff member at your group practice could decide to CC all of your current clients on an email.

-These things happen, and of course every health care practitioner should take meaningful steps to reduce risk.
-But most HIPAA violations actually aren’t the result of bad actors.
-They’re the result of human error.
-In other words, they’re common, well-intentioned mistakes.
-A patient authorizes the release of PHI, but you accidentally email it to the wrong address.
-You don’t realize that you’ve connected to a telehealth session where someone else in your home can overhear on a Bluetooth-connected device.
+For instance, a patient may authorize the release of PHI, but you accidentally email it to the wrong address.
+Or, you might not realize that you’ve connected to a telehealth session where someone else in your home can overhear on a Bluetooth-connected device.

-What’s Considered a HIPAA Violation?
+What’s considered a HIPAA violation?

 Regardless of whether a potential HIPAA violation was the result of an honest mistake or a bad actor, there are specific steps that you must take as soon as you discover the potential violation.
-It may be tempting to sweep such an event under the rug and pretend that it never happened.
-But doing so only compounds the risk to you and your clients.
-You can reduce this risk—and work quickly to restore trust—by determining what happened, and reporting violations when necessary.

 The process starts with a four-part analysis of whether unsecured PHI has been compromised.
 To do this, look to the following considerations: